-Wayne County is located in the Northeast corner of Pennsylvania.
-It was created from Northampton County in 1798 and named after General Anthony Wayne.
+Located in the northeast corner of Pennsylvania, Wayne County was carved from Northampton County in 1798 and named after General Anthony Wayne.
 Its proximity to New York City and neighboring urban areas has been a major factor in the county’s heritage ever since this nation was young.

-It was the discovery of anthracite coal in northeastern Pennsylvania, in the early 1800’s, and the need to transport this fuel to New York City which gave birth to the Delaware and Hudson Canal, the American Railroad and the Borough of Honesdale, the County seat of Wayne County.
+The discovery of anthracite coal in northeastern Pennsylvania in the early 1800s and the need to transport this valuable fuel to New York City gave birth to the Delaware and Hudson Canal, the American Railroad and the Borough of Honesdale, the County seat of Wayne County.
 Farming, ice harvesting, lumbering, tanneries, children’s summer camps and boarding homes all contributed to the early Wayne County economy.
-Today, farming, lumbering and tourism continue to play an important part in employing the citizens of Wayne County.
-Small industry and construction are major employers in the Wayne County of the 1990’s, along with the second home and the related commercial enterprises.
+Farming, lumbering and tourism continue to play an important part in employing the citizens of Wayne County.
+Small industry and construction were major employers in the Wayne County of the 1990s, along with the second home and the related commercial enterprises.

-Major highways in Wayne County are Interstate 380 & 84, U.S. Route 6 and Pennsylvania Route 191.
+Several major highways serve Wayne County, including Interstates 380 and 84, U.S. Route 6 and Pennsylvania Route 191.
 Interstate 81 and New York Route 17 are located near Wayne County and play an important role in the overall transportation framework of the County.
 Rail service is provided in Hawley and Honesdale by the Stourbridge Railroad.
-All airports in Wayne County are privately owned.
-The largest of these airports being the Cherry Ridge Airport in Cherry Ridge Township and Spring Hill Airpark in Sterling Township.